Wild Asparagus

 Geography/History

-Asparagus is native to the eastern Mediterranean region, western Asia and southern Europe.
-There are hundreds of different asparagus species, including several in Africa that are grown as ornamentals.
-Its native habitat includes seaside areas, slopes, reservoir banks and areas where it may be difficult to see the spears amongst other vegetation.
-Other more accessible habitats include rural roadsides and ditches, parks, fence lines and field borders.
-Wild asparagus grows from a cluster of underground rhizomes that can produce stalks for over 30 years.
-The plants are insect pollinated and seeds are spread by birds, allowing for continuous future populations.
-Wild asparagus thrives in North America and Western Europe and can be found growing in the wild temperate regions of Africa, Australia, Asia and South America.
+Asparagus is native to the eastern Mediterranean region, Western Asia, and Southern Europe.
+The species started to spread when it was brought to North America by the French in the 17th and 18th centuries, particularly along the Chesapeake Bay of the East Coast.
+There are now hundreds of different asparagus species, including several in Africa that are grown as ornamentals.
+Its native habitat includes seaside areas, slopes, reservoir banks, rural roadsides, ditches, parks, fence lines, and field borders.
+Wild asparagus thrives in North America and Western Europe and can be found growing in the wild temperate regions of Africa, Australia, Asia, and South America.
 It is most often foraged by individuals and rarely found at farmer’s markets.

 Recipe Ideas